brimdata/brimcap/docs/Custom-Brimcap-Config.md

 In our example configuration, the first analyzer invoked by Brimcap is a wrapper script as referenced in the YAML.
 In addition to reading from its standard input, it also tells Zeek to ignore checksums (since these are often set incorrectly on pcaps) and disables a couple of the excess log outputs.
-This is very similar to the Zeek Runner script that was included with Brim `v0.24.0`.

 ```
 $ cat zeek-wrapper.sh